oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ## Task 9:  Rollback Database – Reversed Patch 19.23 to 19.17

 Once the database is updated(patched), we will perform a rollback to Oracle Database 19.17.
-In a future release capability is being planned to perform rollback of an operation using the UI.
+In a future release, capability is being planned to perform rollback of an operation using the UI.

 1. Review and execute below command from the terminal to rollback database Target ***finance.subnet.vcn.oraclevcn.com***